 According to reports, Aluminum was first utilized in frame construction in 1895.
 But it wasn’t until the 1980s that it received wide recognition when it was used to produce tubing with large diameters.
 Since then it has become the most popular of all frame materials.
 If your lightest bike’s frame is manufactured with Aluminum, you will get better construction and higher-quality tubing.

 The new features like new aluminum alloys, hydroforming, and tubing enhancements allow the Aluminum frames to absorb shock while enjoying a pleasurable ride.
-There are various types of aluminum tubing in use by manufacturers.

-Some commonest types of Aluminum tubing used by manufacturers are 7005 and 6061 and 7005, containing other elements as alloys, such as magnesium, zinc, and silicon and zinc.
+Some commonest types of Aluminum tubing used by manufacturers are 7005 6061 and 7005, containing other elements as alloys, such as magnesium, zinc, and silicon and zinc.
 There are some ultra-light tube sets like scandium.
 Aluminum forks are said to be light and stiff and light: they could be shaped aerodynamically.
-They are known to provide good vibration damping in order for you to enjoy a good ride.
+They are known to provide good vibration damping for you to enjoy a good ride.

 For the lightest road bikes’ frames, Titanium, referred to as “ti” has been one of the lightest, longest lasting but most expensive frame materials.
 It competes with aluminum in weight, and it is generally as comfortable as steel.